Faculty biography - Memuna Khan

 She teaches Vertebrate Zoology, Ornithology, Evolution, and Scientific Writing at Ripon College when she’s not chasing bluebirds.
 Memuna is not shy to traveling and is eager to add Tanzania to her Facebook list of countries.
 Since 1996 she has visited Russia, Indonesia, and Italy with her husband, a historian.
 Trips to England and Germany have infected her two children, a son and daughter, with the travel bug.

-Click here to see her Ripon College faculty profile page.
+Additional information can be found on her Ripon College faculty profile page.